CALL FOR PROPOSALS – 2017 RAGDALE RING

 Juror and prize sponsor Adrian Smith affirms, “I am proud to support the Ragdale Ring competition which uniquely serves the field of architecture and dynamically engages the public.
 Rounds is an exceptional design solution and I look forward to its successful construction and use.”

 Rounds has a ribbon-like surface that undulates along the landscape at several heights to form the architectural theatre venue, offering performers and audiences a variety of ways to engage with one another in an atmosphere of fun and enjoyment.
 Small-scale undulations act as lounge spaces both during performances and outside of performance times.
 Mid-scale undulations provide entrances to the inner space of the ring while also providing smaller scale protected stage areas.
 The largest undulation is designed for the main stage area, a stage that can be broken down into smaller parts and distributed around the ring for several concurrent performances.
-The new Ring complements the existing landscape and can be experienced by visitors on special occasions as well as by artists in the residency program as they nurture their creative efforts.
+The 2016 Ring complements the existing landscape and can be experienced by visitors on special occasions as well as by artists in the residency program as they nurture their creative efforts.

 SPORTS is the design collaboration of Greg Corso and Molly Hunker, founded in 2010 that explores the border between the everyday experience and the extraordinary or unexpected.
 Their primary consideration is how ideas of material, craft, and cultural tradition can both complement and provoke contemporary notions of aesthetics and atmosphere that deeply engage users. sportscollaborative.com

-The Adrian Smith Prize for the 2016 Ragdale Ring is sponsored by Adrian Smith + Gordon Gill Architecture, a world-renowned firm headquartered in Chicago which is dedicated to the design of high-performance, energy-efficient and sustainable architecture on an international scale.
+The Adrian Smith Prize for the 2016 Ragdale Ring was sponsored by Adrian Smith + Gordon Gill Architecture, a world-renowned firm headquartered in Chicago which is dedicated to the design of high-performance, energy-efficient and sustainable architecture on an international scale.
 Architect Adrian Smith, is known for many landmark buildings, including the two world’s tallest structures – Burj Khalifa in Dubai and Kingdom Tower, now under construction in Jeddah, Saudi Arabia.
 In addition to supporting the Adrian Smith Prize, he lent his expertise to the Ragdale Ring design review and selection process.